intmus/intas19-20/_02-introduction-to-diatonicism/assignment-forum.md

 ### Reminder: Sight Singing Lessons

 This week is the first week of sight singing lessons.
-Remember to attend your lesson at the appointed time. **Please bring the material that we prepared in class on Thursday, August 29, 2019.** You may choose to bring a paper print-out of the PDF, or view the device on a laptop or large tablet.
+Remember to attend your lesson at the appointed time. **Please bring the Unit 2 material that we prepared in class on Thursday, August 29, 2019.** You may choose to bring a paper print-out of the PDF, or view the device on a laptop or large tablet.
 Please do not use a phone.

 ### This week's Spotify playlist